qutorial/over-it-flows/1-basics/readme.txt

  int pass=0;
 ```

-We use then an unsage gets() function to read the password into buffer:
+We use then an unsafe gets() function to read the password into buffer:

 ```
  gets(buff);